mbjordan/API-Bin/readme.md

 # API Bin

+> This is a draft of an idea, using [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)

-API Bin is a RESTful web service built in a Key->Value model where the key is used to return the value (duh).
+API Bin will be a RESTful web service built in a Key->Value model where the key is used to return the value (duh).
+The goal is to easily test API implementations without actually using the API.

+The API will be public, with the option to create user accounts to store bins on.
+A bin related to a user account will have the option to create either private or public bins.

+Any type of data can be set, and public bins will automatically delete after 12 hours to keep key names clear.

+## Set a resource

+    [/user-name]/set (HTTP GET/HTTP POST)

+Calling `[/user-name]/set` via HTTP GET will return the GUI for browser use.

+Calling `[/user-name]/set` via HTTP POST will require either two POST fields:

+* `key` - required - The resource key
+* `value` - required - The resource data

+Additionally, to set a bin on an account, add a few more optional POST fields.

+* `account` - optional - Your APIBin user-name
+* `bin-key` - optional - Your APIBin API key
+* `private` - optional - Should the bin be private?
+Either `true` or `false`.
+Defaults to `true`.

 ## Get a resource

-    /get/resource-key
+    [/user-name]/get/resource-key

 ### Adding a callback function:

-    /get/resource-key?callback=whatever
+    [/user-name]/get/resource-key?callback=whatever

 ### Wrapping resource results in quotes:

-    /get/resource-key?qwrap=(double|single)
+    [/user-name]/get/resource-key?qwrap=(double|single)

 * Use `double` to wrap results in double quotes
 * Use `single` to wrap results in single quotes

 ### Defining a content type:

-    /get[/content-type]/resource-key
+    [/user-name]/get[/content-type]/resource-key

 To define a specific content type, one of the optional parameters (below) must be passed after `/get`.
 So a JSON get request would look like `/get/json/resource-key`